publiish/docs/docs/intro.md

 ### 1.3 Restart Terminal
 Restart the terminal to apply the new user group settings.

-# Requesting Access Keys for PantherStorage IPFS Network
+# Requesting Access Keys for Publiish IPFS Network

-To join an existing cluster, you will need two essential security keys provided by the PantherStorage team.
+To join an existing cluster, you will need two essential security keys provided by the Publiish team.
 Follow the steps below to request and configure these keys.

 ## 1.4 Request the Access Keys

-To obtain the required security keys, contact the PantherStorage support team via the following channels:
+To obtain the required security keys, contact the Publiish support team via the following channels:

-- **Email**: support@pantherstorage.io
-- **Official Website Contact Form**: [https://pantherstorage.io/contact](https://pantherstorage.io/contact)
 - **Community Support (Discord/Telegram)**: Join our community channels and request assistance from an admin.

 When reaching out, provide the following details: